Some Thoughts About Thinking

 Memorize and Use This Rule:

-Rule #1 – Everything begins with the way you “choose” to think.
+Rule #1 – Everything you say and do begins with the way you “choose” to think.